We may earn a commission when you buy software.

 • Security Features 100% 100%

 Norton has the best anti-malware protection, excellent security features, and a great price.
-It’s the best antivirus of Android of 2024.
+It’s the best antivirus of Android.

 • Malware protection: 100%.
 Norton stopped all 1,200 malware attacks in our test.